 The film begins in the present where Archana takes up a job as a teacher in a small village.
 This sequence leading up to the flashback as Archana recalls her life with Sukhendu is weaker when compared to the rest of the film.
 In the flashback, we see how Archana met Sukhendu and how in subsequent meetings, she is most impressed with him and they fall in love much to Archana’s snobbish and domineering mother’s disapproval.
 However, her father is fond of Sukhendu and with his support Archana and Sukhendu get married and it is here onwards that the film nicely comes into its own as a fine exploration of marital life, its ups and downs and finally, the disintegration of the marriage.
 True, the film has dated but there is a sense of restraint and sensitivity in the way the film has been treated.
 The film avoids loud melodrama.
 Even the fights between Sukhendu and Archana do not go over the top but remain seething under the surface.
 The film focuses on the trauma Archana goes through as she is unable to hold on to her marriage and the film has several of Archana’s silent close-ups so we are able to see what she is going through and feel for her.

-The film also contradicts itself in that it makes Archana complete her studies as a step towards being independent and she even turns down a re-marriage proposal but ultimately decides to go back to wifely duties with Sukhendu and it is only when she realizes that he has left the country and the marriage is truly over does she take up the teacher’s job and accept settling down to a lifetime of solitude and living for herself.
+The film also contradicts itself in that it makes Archana complete her studies as a step towards being independent.
+She even turns down a re-marriage proposal but ultimately decides to go back to wifely duties with Sukhendu and it is only when she realizes that he has left the country and the marriage is truly over, does she take up the teacher’s job and accept settling down to a lifetime of solitude and living for herself.

 Another problem with the film is the flashback sequence and this is not just true of Saat Pake Bandha but practically all Indian films that use this device.
 Flashbacks are normally from a particular character’s point of view (POV), in this case Archana.
 But once we go into the flashback rather than continue with the film being from that character’s POV, our filmmakers neutralize the POV and open up the whole story.
 Here too this happens and there are scenes for example between Sukhendu and Pishima that Archana would not have been privy to; like when Pishima chides him for not accompanying her to her brother’s birthday party or when Pishima tells him that she is leaving for Kashi.
 Incidentally, a rare film that got this pretty much right was Bimal Roy’s Bandini (1963), made the same year.
 The film is from Kalyani’s POV and the flashback too is unraveled in a manner such that by and large she is either physically present in the action or she can still overhear the goings on.
 Thus the viewer gets to understand Kalyani, her story and her actions much more clearly and are tied up to her character right from the beginning, thereby respecting her for her actions.